EricZinda/docsproto/devhowto/devhowtoChoosingWhichFailure.md

     DelphinContext().ReportError(error)
 ~~~

-With all that in place, we will now remember which is the right ("deepest") error to report.
+The system will now remember which is the right ("deepest") error to report.
 The [next section](devhowtoReportingAFailure) will describe what they should say.
 This is not as obvious as it might seem.